Teach-Back for Best Health Outcomes

 The literature demonstrates that low health literacy is associated with increased patient morbidity and mortality.
 Both The Joint Commission and the U.S. Department of Health and Human Services identify effective communication as a cornerstone of patient safety.
-The teach back method of patient education has been shown to assist patients in adhering to medication regimens and to adopt new lifestyle behaviors, ultimately improving patient outcomes.
+The teach-back method of patient education has been shown to assist patients in adhering to medication regimens and to adopt new lifestyle behaviors, ultimately improving patient outcomes.
+Teach-Back for Best Health Outcomes is a collaboration between the Office for Continuous Professional Learning (CPL) and the Health Literacy Office.

 Teach Back is a health literacy strategy used to confirm patient understanding in a non-shaming way.
 Teach Back is widely recommended as a best practice for improving patient outcomes.
 This course will introduce you to five specific, observable skills that will help you do teach back effectively and efficiently.
 It will improve your patient’s ability to follow through with your patient care instructions.
 Ultimately, teach back will improve patient outcomes.